origindesign/docs/docs/workflow.md

 git clone git@github.com:origindesign/<repo-name>.git
 cd <repo-name>
 ````
-- Start the project using lando, which will run a composer install
+- Start the project using Lando, which will run a composer install
 ````
 lando start
 ````